Cuba flag Cuba: Panorama econòmic

 Economic indicators

-Despite a low unemployment rate (2.2% in 2018, ILOSTAT.
-Latest available data), the living standards of the Cuban population today remain very low.
+Despite a low unemployment rate (1.7% in 2023 – World Bank), the living standards of the Cuban population remain very low.
 It should be noted that while official unemployment rates are low, unofficial estimates are about double the official rate.
 Additionally, Cuba remains heavily dependent on food and energy imports, as it imports 80% of its food consumption.
 The country's situation is uncertain, as reforms are giving an increasingly significant role to private companies.
-This has led to pilfering, a robust black market, and brain drain.
+This has led to pilfering, a robust black market, and a brain drain.

 Monetary indicators 20152016201720182019